NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

 The efficiency of the new plugin registries is a twenty-fold reduction in GeoIPS startup time.
 In practice, this resulted in a reduction from >10 seconds to 0.5 seconds when importing GeoIPS.
-Largely, this is attributable to efficient json loading and only instantiating the plugin registry when a user requests a plugin.
-Before, we dynamically created the yaml-registry for each yaml interface (5 in total), which was often unnecessary and took much longer for a single call than it does for creating a plugin registry with our new methods.
+Largely, this is attributable to efficient json loading and waiting to instantiate the plugin registry until a user requests a plugin.
+Before, we dynamically created the yaml-registry for each yaml interface (5 in total) by searching entry points, which was slower than creating a comprehensive plugin registry for all plugins (per-plugin call vs entire cache generation).

-..
-    what was the instantiation like before reducing instantiation? also: work on that sentance

 Another benefit is the easily accessible information stored in the plugin registry.
 We can search through the registry for every plugin of each package and find a